safiyaRafi/Issue-hub-Lightweight-bug-tracker/SIMPLE_START.md

 - **Email**: bob@example.com
 - **Password**: password123

+> Quick note: Sign in with **alice@example.com / password123** to immediately see the seeded demo projects and issues (Alice is a project maintainer in the demo data).

 ## 📁 What You'll See

 1. **Beautiful Login Page** - Glassmorphism design with gradients